sarusapon/i3L-COVID19-PCR/README.md

 * Download and install Anaconda (https://www.anaconda.com/products/individual)
 * Open anaconda-navigator and launch Jupyterlab
 * Open the scripts from within Jupyterlab

-then, follow the instruction in the notebook file

-(or just ask my help for the setup lol)
+* Copy the filename (if scripts and files in one directory) or the filepath into the designated location (file_directory) as explained in the notebook
+* Run all cells (click the double arrow '>>' button) Output file will be generated on the same directory as the scripts

+(for PCR team, please message me anytime if you're confused about the setup or if there is any errors)